 You’ve probably collected all of your organization's data year census, which you have hopefully provided to your plan vendor, or Third-Party Administrator, by mid-January.
 After receiving this information, they run numerous calculations to perform required tests, which include the ADP/ACP Non-Discrimination tests, Top-Heavy tests, 402G and 415 Limits, plan matching tests, and a collection of other Internal Revenue code reviews.
 While each individual test varies, collectively they work towards the same thing, ensuring that your organization is meeting its prescribed standards, as defined in your Adoption Agreement, and in conjunction with ERISA law.

 What Causes a Failure?

-We understand you would like to pass through annual compliance, Form 5500 filing, and your audit while in the express lane, sometimes this doesn’t happen on the first go round.
-It might not be a big deal, really!
+Everyone would like to pass through annual compliance, Form 5500 filing, and your audit while in the express lane, sometimes this doesn’t happen on the first go-round.
+It might not be a big deal, really.
 There are many ways to fix these challenges.
 One of the easiest and simplest ways is to distribute excess contributions or make additional employer contributions appropriately, but oftentimes, that’s not even necessary.

 How Can You Pass?

 One way to improve your tests experience is to perform a preliminary test, also known as a mid-year test.
 Granted, this test is run well in advance of the actual test, but it will highlight any discrepancies or potential failure challenges that may show up on the compliance tests after the end of the plan.

 A failure doesn't really mean you failed anything.
 Usually, something was inaccurate, whether from your records or your administrator’s testing.
 To help avoid this, get into the habit of conducting mid-year tests to catch issues early on.
 We’d also suggest scheduling a strategic planning session to set goals and prioritize what information you’re missing and what still needs to be done.